LAIT-CVLab/TopPR/README.md

 # Topological Metrics

 ## Abstract
-> We propose a robust and reliable evaluation metric for generative models by introducing topological and statistical treatments for a rigorous support manifold estimation.
-Existing metrics, such as Inception Score (IS), Fréchet Inception Distance (FID), and the variants of Precision and Recall (P&R), heavily rely on support manifolds that are estimated from sample features.
-However, the reliability of their estimation has not been seriously discussed (and overlooked) even though the quality of the evaluation entirely depends on it.
-In this paper, we propose Topological Precision and Recall (TopP&R, pronounced “topper”), which provides a systematic approach to estimating support manifolds, retaining only topologically and statistically important features with a certain level of confidence.
-This not only makes TopP&R strong for noisy features, but also provides statistical consistency.
-Our theoretical and experimental results show that TopP&R is robust to outliers and non-independent and identically distributed (Non-IID) perturbations, while accurately capturing the true trend of change in samples.
-To the best of our knowledge, this is the first evaluation metric focused on the robust estimation of the support manifold and provides its statistical consistency under noise.
+> We propose a robust and reliable evaluation metric for generative models called Topological Precision and Recall (TopP&R, pronounced “topper”), which systematically estimates supports by retaining only topologically and statistically significant features with a certain level of confidence.
+Existing metrics, such as Inception Score (IS), Fréchet Inception Distance (FID), and various Precision and Recall (P&R) variants, rely heavily on support estimates derived from sample features.
+However, the reliability of these estimates has been overlooked, even though the quality of the evaluation hinges entirely on their accuracy.
+In this paper, we demonstrate that current methods not only fail to accurately assess sample quality when support estimation is unreliable, but also yield inconsistent results.
+In contrast, TopP&R reliably evaluates the sample quality and ensures statistical consistency in its results.
+Our theoretical and experimental findings reveal that TopP&R provides a robust evaluation, accurately capturing the true trend of change in samples, even in the presence of outliers and non-independent and identically distributed (Non-IID) perturbations where other methods result in inaccurate support estimation.
+To our knowledge, TopP&R is the first evaluation metric specifically focused on the robust estimation of supports, offering statistical consistency under noisy conditions.

 ## Overview of topological precision and recall (TopP&R)
 ![toppr_overview](https://user-images.githubusercontent.com/102020840/203247514-3f64b9e6-bf74-434e-8c40-c6dfdfec7e59.png)